fghaas/fghaas.github.io/content/articles/blog/something-interesting.md

 that is approximately as engaging as watching a wannabe investment advisor on a YouTube channel with 6 subscribers, 4 of them relatives.

-Last week, our Managing Director Jim (who, to his credit, previously ran these events in a reasonably engaging fashion) did something different.
+Last week, our CEO Jim (who, to his credit, previously ran these events in a reasonably engaging fashion) did something different.
 At the end of our second quarter, and a few days before going on annual leave, he sat down and wrote an email.
 As in, he actually *sat down* and wrote an email.
 It had structure, it had a format, it had clear messaging, it was to the point.

 ## What was in the message?